Cornell experts on coronavirus - Science and public health

-Ruth Collins, biologist and expert in molecular medicine, is available to discuss coronavirus at the molecular level.
+Ruth Collins, biologist and expert in molecular medicine, is available to discuss coronavirus at the molecular level, including how to know if you've already had it and the efficacy of antibody tests.
 She can also discuss ways to help boost the immune system.

 Adam Seth Litwin's research examines the determinants and impact of labor relations structures and technological change.
 His work includes research about the relationship between labor relations and germ transmission.
 In a 2017 paper about superbugs and hospital cleaning staff he found that hospitals frequently outsource cleaning functions, increasing the likelihood that these workers are under-rewarded, undertrained, and detached from the organization and the rest of the care team.
 As a result, the outsourcing could have the unintended consequence of increasing the incidence of health care–associated infection.